Mother’s Gifts

 Sometimes I look back on these moments and wonder, Is all the strength people see in me partially stolen during these times?
 Through osmosis, did I steal some of her fire?

 The greatest lessons my mother taught me weren’t from one of those one-on-one talks that you see in the movies.
 Mother and daughter, discussing secrets and life’s truths while sitting at the edge of the bed.
-No. It wasn’t over dinner; that table saw far more folded laundry than shared meals.
+No. It wasn’t over dinner; that table saw more folded laundry than shared meals.

 My mother taught me through example.
 She showed me.
 I saw, through her, that a young, single mom of two children, one going through chemo, could go back to school.
 She could earn her degree, leave behind all she knew, other than those two kids, and chase her dreams.
 She could shoot for the stars.
 She could become a physician.